envkey/envkey/public/sdks/languages-and-frameworks/node/README.md

 ## envkey-source

 Using a language-specific library like this one is the easiest and fastest method of integrating with EnvKey.
-However, the [envkey-source](https://docs-v2.envkey.com/docs/envkey-source) executable, which this library wraps, provides additional options and functionality when used directly from the command line.
-Features such as automatic reloads and change hooks are not available in EnvKey's language-specific SDKs.
-Furthermore, the envkey-source executable is considerably smaller in size.
-If you're comfortable with the command line, need additional flexibility, or want to maximize EnvKey's potential, consider using envkey-source directly.
+That said, the [envkey-source](https://docs-v2.envkey.com/docs/envkey-source) executable, which this library wraps, provides additional options and functionality when used directly from the command line.
+If you need additional flexibility and it works for your use case, consider using envkey-source directly.

 ## x509 error / ca-certificates